jdobbs34/SBA.320/README.md

 I built this app using React hooks to manage state and interact with the DOM:

 - useState — Holds the characters array and is triggered when characters are added, edited, or deleted.
-- useEffect — This is used for  Rick and Morty API search when the user types, it auto-focuses the search input on the load page, and connects to the characters array.
+- useEffect — This is used for  Rick and Morty API search.
+When the user types, it auto-focuses the search input on the load page and connects to the characters array.
 - useRef — Reads the input values on submit, and directly updates DOM elements on the edit page

 The app has 4 pages connected with React Router.
 All character data is saved to localStorage so it continues after a page refresh.